 “What do you want to be when you grow up?” is the question children get asked most often.
 Aside from “what’s your name” and “how old are you.”
 When we ask children what they would like to be when they grow up what we are really asking is “what do you want to do to earn money when you get older?”
 I say this because we expect to hear answers like, “I want to be a teacher, a police officer or a doctor”.
 What we fail to realize is that these are all just titles.
 Titles that do not actually define who we are at our core as human beings.

-Since leaving my conventional career, I have had time to reflect on this question and realize that the reason it is asked so often is related to our values as a society.
+Since leaving my conventional career, I have had time to reflect on this question.
+I’ve realized that the reason it is asked so often is related to our values as a society.
 From a young age we want children to think about the occupation that they will have in their adult life.
 I pondered on this question a lot growing up.
 This question is part of the reason that I was and we as a society are so obsessed with work.

-We’ve created happy hour and retirement with the hope of escaping from work and as the light at the end of the tunnel.
-We’re molded to believe that work is not supposed to be fun, not for the majority of us anyway and that the obedient employee always gets the furthest in life.
+We’ve created happy hour and retirement with the hope of escaping from work.
+As the light at the end of the tunnel.
+We’re molded to believe that work is not supposed to be fun, not for the majority of us anyway.
+We’ve grown to believe that the obedient employee always gets the furthest in life.